 The birth of her first daughter caused her to realize the overwhelming need for infant and toddler supplies in the impoverished community and as a result, inspired her to found Share Our Spare™.
 Amy and her husband are currently involved in a number of local organizations, particularly those that support Chicagoans facing homelessness.

 She has 3 small children and currently lives with her family on the Northshore.

-Amy resides in Glenview, Illinois with her husband and two-year-old daughter.
+Amy resides in suburban Chicago with her husband and two children.

 Mary Ann Weprin graduated from the University of Tennessee and received her master’s degree from Tennessee State University.
 Mary Ann was a high school English teacher before she spent several years at Common Threads.
 At Common Threads Mary Ann worked as part of the programming team.
 While Mary Ann was at Common Threads the organization experienced enormous growth and became a national organization.

 Mary Ann has always been heavily involved in the community.
 While at Common Threads she created the volunteer program for the organization.
 She has been a member of several organizations including the Junior League of Chicago and the Chicago Lights Tutoring.
 Mary Ann grew up in Tennessee and moved to Chicago in 2006.
 She lives in Lincoln Park with her husband, three girls and small dog.